 - Exception reporting

-If we keep forecast history, then we can always compare the forecast to the actual sales demand, and compute the variance between them for the any period, or periods.
+If we keep forecast history, then we can always compare the forecast to the actual sales demand, and compute the variance between them for any period, or periods.
 Once we have the variance, then we can rank forecasts in descending order of dollar variance.

-This approach means that we are always focussing on items that are are going to create the largest dollar value of excess or cause the biggest dollar stock-outs
+This approach means that we are always focussing on items that are going to create the largest dollar value of excess or cause the biggest dollar stock-outs

 - Forecast process